ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/using-installer.markdown

 # Installation : Using installer

-Since version 2.5, the installation of RavenDB can be accomplished with a GUI installer.
+The installation of RavenDB can be accomplished with a GUI installer.
 The setup wizard will guide you through an installation process where you just need to select the type of an installation and provide configuration options.

 ![Figure 1: Welcome screen](images/installer_welcome_screen.png)